-Tata Power Solar, a wholly-owned subsidiary of Tata Power, has commissioned 820.8kWp solar rooftop at Cricket Club of India (CCI), located in Mumbai.
+Tata Power Solar, a wholly-owned subsidiary of Tata Power, has commissioned 820.8kWp solar rooftop at the Cricket Club of India (CCI), located in Mumbai.
 This is the world’s largest rooftop installation atop a cricket stadium, the company stated in its announcement.

-The installation of the solar rooftop project will generate over 1.12 million units electricity per year.
+The installation of the solar rooftop project will generate over 1.12 million units of electricity per year.
 It will lead to 25 percent of savings in the power consumption cost and curb the emission of over 840 tons of carbon dioxide annually.

 “After executing the world’s largest rooftop at a single location and India’s largest carport at Cochin International Airport, Tata Power Solar has installed the world’s largest rooftop in a cricket stadium at CCI Mumbai, in a record period of 100 days,” said Ashish Khanna, President of Tata Power (Renewables) in a media statement.

 In November 2017, Tata Power Solar also developed a solar carport on the rooftop of the 70,000-square-meter Unity One Mall in Rohini, Delhi.
 The carport was expected to offset 438 tons of carbon emissions annually.